-- We advise you to exercise a high degree of caution in Papua New Guinea because of the high levels of serious crime.
+- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.